Pyprohly/reddit-api-doc-notes/docs/api-reference/user.rst

    "in_beta","boolean",""
    "in_chat","boolean",""
    "in_redesign_beta","boolean",""
-   "inbox_count","integer",""
    "is_sponsor","boolean",""
    "is_suspended","boolean","True if the user is suspended."
    "new_modmail_exists","boolean",""
-   "num_friends","integer","Number of friends in your friends list.
+   "num_friends","integer","Number of friends in the current user's friends list.
 See https://www.reddit.com/prefs/friends/."
-   "over_18","boolean","Preference option ""I am over eighteen years old and willing to view adult content"" is checked."
+   "over_18","boolean","Whether the user's user subreddit is NSFW."
    "password_set","boolean",""
    "pref_autoplay","boolean",""
    "pref_clickgadget","integer",""